AwesomeController/serious-business/kickstarter/body_copy.md

 # Risks and Challenges

-If our project is successfully funded, we will spend our time and effort on bluetooth coding, the case design for the product, and adding support for additional controllers and consoles.
+If our project is successfully funded, we will spend our time and effort on bluetooth coding, the case design for the product, testing, and adding support for additional controllers and consoles.

+The current prototype works pretty well with Wireless Wii and Wii Classic Controllers.
+We still have to do some work on the PS3 wireless and getting multiple controllers (of any type) simultaneously connecting.

-Our prototype currently works for the NES, SNES, and N64 systems, but only one at a time.
+Our prototype currently works for the NES,
+SNES,
+and N64 systems,
+but only one at a time.
 To switch to a different console, we currently have to recompile the software.
-For product release, we obviously need the device to auto-detect which system is connected and function appropriately.
+For product release,
+we need the device to auto-detect which system is connected and function appropriately.
 We've already begun to build our code in a way that makes this possible, but we need time and effort to finish this task.

 The case design for the Awesome Controller currently exists only in our mind's eye.
 We need to create an actual design that can be sent off and manufactured.

+Awesome Controller carries risks like any other engineering project.
+Some design flaws can delay product releases by months.
+Since this is a hardware product, having things work right before shipping is of utmost importance.

 If we have time and resources, we would love to add support for more classic game systems.
 So far we only support Nintendo systems, but this is not out of one-sided fanboyism.
-We'd like to support Sega, Atari, Playstation, etc as well.
+We'd like to support Sega,

-1) Bluetooth
-2) Case Design
-3) Additional system or controller support
+Atari,
+Playstation,
+etc. as well.